ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0001-record-architecture-decisions.md

 ## Decision

-We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+- We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+- We will implement this using Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools) for managing our ADRs.

 ## Consequences

-See Michael Nygard's article, linked above.
-For a lightweight ADR toolset, see Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools).
+The team will use ADRs in this directory and format for all future, significant architecture decisions.
+This will:
+- Provide a clear record of why architectural decisions were made
+- Make it easier for new team members to understand the project's evolution
+- Ensure architectural decisions are properly documented and traceable
+- Create a single source of truth for architectural decisions
+- Help maintain consistency in how we document and communicate architectural changes